Updated June 16, 2023

 Sometimes we create a container for testing purposes, and the container is no longer required after testing, so we can use the ‘–rm’ option to delete the container once it is stopped.

 - We can use it for testing the connection between two containers using the ping command directly in the command line.

 - The ‘docker run’ is a short command to run a container as compared to the ‘docker container run’ command.

 - It has a lot of options to configure the containers as per our requirements.

 Rules and Regulations for Using a run Command

-- Docker network must exist before attaching to any container using the ‘docker run’ command.
+- Docker network must exist before attaching to containers using the ‘docker run’ command.

 - There is pointless to use the ‘-d’ and ‘-it’ options together.

-- We can use the same port for the different container but not at the host level, for example, we can create multiple nginx containers and open port 80 on each container but we can not expose these containers externally on the same port, we need to expose each container on a different port to access it externally.
+- We can use the same port for the different containers.
+Still, not at the host level, for example, we can create multiple nginx containers and open port 80 on each container.
+However, we can not expose these containers externally on the same port; we need to expose each container on a different port to access it externally.